Convex-Dev/design/cad/errors.md

 ### Error Messages

-All Errors have a Message, which may be any CVM value.
+All Errors have a Message, which may be any CVM value (including `nil`).
+Error messages are returned alongside the Error Code when an Error is thrown, with the intention that this can be relayed to Clients.

-Messages SHOULD be meaningful, and human readable to facilitate debugging or appropriate notification to uses.
+Messages SHOULD be meaningful, and human readable to facilitate debugging or appropriate notification to Users.

 ### No catches